bobby-didcoding/hedera_nft_generator/README.md

 ***

 ## Celery Logs
 Celery logs are kept away from GitHub.
 Therefore, we need to create the necessary directories.
+We also need to create the mediafiles directory
 ```
+mkdir logs
 cd logs && echo This is our celery log > celery.log
 cd ..
+copy media mediafiles
 ```

 ***